fluencelabs/gitbook-docs/development_development/developmet_build_modules.md

 In this section we worked through the various requisites and requirements to develop modules and services.
 To recap:

 1. Create a Rust bin project and update the Cargo.toml to reflect our binary target
-2. Mark public module functions with the _FCE_ macro
+2. Mark public module functions with the _marine_ macro
-3. Build and compile the project with the `fce` tool
+3. Build and compile the project with the `marine` tool
 4. Create a service config toml file to specify wasm file location, included modules, module permissions and more
-5. Use `fce-repl` to inspect and test modules and services
+5. Use `mrepl` to inspect and test modules and services
 6. Create a deployment json config file for each module for service deployment
 7. Deploy a service with `fldist` tool
 8. Execute the service with an AIR script from the `fldst` command-line tool